n-koenig/ai-energy-efficiency/README.md

 ## notes
 - make log files that are opened inside python scripts 666 (r+w for everyone)
+- two consecutive GPU watt values are always exactly the same, probably can not be sampled that often

 ## execution
 - conda activate tf; python3 tensorflow_mnist.py